F34140r/ros-cfh-example/README.md

 Proto Message doesn't build correctly

-  Remove the refbox-msgs-example under devel/include of your catkin workspace       and try again
+  Remove the cfh-msgs-example under devel of your catkin workspace  and try again